This cut makes everything look instantly fancy.

 • Vegetable peeler.
 You want need this for everything you cut, but some foods may require it.

-Cut and Trim
+Cut and trim the veggies.

-Planks and Strips
+Planks and strips.

 Place the trimmed piece flat side down and slice it into thin 1/16- to ⅛-inch planks.
 Take your time with this step, as it’s the most difficult part to get even.